tboydston/first-fifty-node-express-api-boilerplate/README.md

 CAPTCHA_DEFAULT_SCORE_THRESHOLD=0.50
 # Override score values for specific routes.
 Object key should be the path returned in req.path usual "/path".
 CAPTCHA_PATH_SCORE_THRESHOLD_OVERRIDES= {"/demo":0.9}

+# Registration
+# Field in addition to username and password required for registration.
+May include firstName, lastName, company or username.
+Should be comma separated.
+Example: "firstName,lastName"
+REGISTRATION_REQUIRED_FIELDS=
+# Append all usernames with a short UUID so that users don't have to try to find a unique username.
+For example 'bob' would be 'bob_d8931d1b'.
+REGISTRATION_APPEND_UUID_TO_USERNAMES=false

+# Login
+# Allows login with either username and password or email and password.
+LOGIN_ALLOW_USERNAME=true
 ```

 ## Project Structure